ClarytyLLC/docs/src/docs/tutorials/pages/developer-app/README.md

 For every Engine listed, their capabilities, type, last updated, and status(active, pending) are also specified.
 To know which capabilities each Engine can support, check our [Capabilities Table](https://docs.veritone.com/#/developer/engines/cognitive/?id=capabilities).

 You can also get build information, logs, and how many tasks are running on an engine, etc., by choosing the specific one on the list.
-For example, we will check additional information about "Face Detection - F V3" engine.
+For example, we will check additional information about the "Face Detection - F V3" engine.

-Clicking on the "Face Detection - F V3" engine will redirect you to a new page where you will see the unique engine id, option to generate manifests for docker builds, see build information, tasks, and logs.See the screenshot below.
+Clicking on the "Face Detection - F V3" engine will redirect you to a new page where you will see the unique engine id, option to generate manifests for docker builds, see build information, tasks, and logs.
+See the screenshot below.

 ![Engine Overview](engine-overview.png)

-Builds: Provide specific information on how many times an engine was build and deployed.
+Builds: Provide specific information on how many times an engine was built and deployed.

 ![Builds](builds.png)